 - Get outside.
 Make sure you get a good dose of vitamin D. Try moving your holiday meals to a local park or take the family for a hike at one of the many trails throughout San Diego.

 - Eat right.
 Approach parties with a plan, before you arrive, of how much you will eat and how many alcoholic beverages you will drink — and always remember to drink responsibly.
-“You can track your caloric intake with websites such as MyFitnessPal.com,” says Jess Bixenmann, behavior change expert and certified health and wellness specialist for Sharp Health Plan.
+“You can track your caloric intake with fitness apps or web-based tracking programs,” says Jessica Bixenmann, behavior change expert and certified health and wellness specialist for Sharp Health Plan.